wachaon/wes/docs/README.en.md

 ```

-The script will be accepted until you enter two blank lines. *README.md* can also check the execution of the sample script in *README.md* with *REPL* .
+Scripts will be accepted until you enter two blank lines. *README.md* can also check the execution of the sample script in *README.md* with *REPL* .

 ## command-line named arguments